-1 Making matters worse, the Kentucky Supreme Court's clear-statement rule appears not to apply to other kinds of agreements relinquishing the right to go to court or obtain a jury trial.
+&lt;sup>1 Making matters worse, the Kentucky Supreme Court's clear-statement rule appears not to apply to other kinds of agreements relinquishing the right to go to court or obtain a jury trial.
 Nothing in the decision below (or elsewhere in Kentucky law) suggests that explicit authorization is needed before an attorney-in-fact can sign a settlement agreement or consent to a bench trial on her principal's behalf.
-Mark that as yet another indication that the court's demand for specificity in powers of attorney arises from the suspect status of arbitration rather than the sacred status of jury trials.
+Mark that as yet another indication that the court's demand for specificity in

-tell the agent not to worry.)
+And the state court's sometime-attempt to cast the rule in broader terms cannot salvage its decision.
+The clear-statement requirement, the court suggested, could also apply when an agent endeavored to waive other "fundamental constitutional rights" held by a principal.
+But what other rights, really?
+No Kentucky court, so far as we know, has ever before demanded that a power of attorney explicitly confer authority to enter into contracts implicating constitutional guarantees.
+Nor did the opinion below indicate that such a grant would be needed for the many routine contracts-executed day in and day out by legal representatives-meeting that description.
+For example, the Kentucky Constitution protects the "inherent and inalienable" rights to "acquir[e] and protect[] property" and to "freely communicat[e] thoughts and opinions."
+Ky.
+Const. § 1.
+But the state court nowhere cautioned that an attorney-in-fact would now need a specific authorization to, say, sell her principal's furniture or commit her principal to a nondisclosure agreement.
+(And were we in the business of giving legal advice, we would tell the agent not to worry.)
 Rather, the court hypothesized a slim set of both patently objectionable and utterly fanciful contracts that would be subject to its rule: No longer could a representative lacking explicit authorization waive her "principal's right to worship freely" or "consent to an arranged marriage" or "bind [her] principal to personal servitude."
 Placing arbitration agreements within that class reveals the kind of "hostility to arbitration" that led Congress to enact the FAA.
-And doing so only makes clear the arbitration-specific character of the rule, much as if it were made applicable to arbitration agreements and black swans.2
+And doing so only makes clear the arbitration-specific character of the rule, much as if it were made applicable to arbitration agreements and black swans.